Home > Greece > Santorini > Santorini Hotels > Istoria Hotel Review

 Nearby Markets or Grocery Stores

-Istoria Hotel – The Hotel
+Istoria – The Hotel

-Istoria Hotel is easily the most luxurious hotel on the east side of Santorini.
+Istoria is easily the most luxurious hotel on the east side of Santorini.
 This is the main entrance, with the open-air lobby just inside the lava rock wall.
 The row of plants on the left add a little privacy to Mr. E, Istoria’s signature restaurant.
 The double-pane, arched window on the second floor is the Storia Suite, the highest category room with a direct sea view.

 Facing the opposite direction, you can see Istoria’s private beach area, served throughout the day by Mr. E’s kitchen.
 Guests have complimentary access to the sunbeds and umbrellas.